-This approach to psychology is inspired by the philosophical tradition developed by thinkers such as Buber, Kierkegaard, Nietzsche, Husserl, Heidegger, Gadamer, Sartre, Marcel, Merleau-Ponty, and Levinas.
-Existential-phenomenology seeks to develop an in-depth understanding of human existence.
+This approach to psychology is inspired by the philosophical tradition developed by thinkers such as Buber, Kierkegaard, Nietzsche, Heidegger, Gadamer, de Beauvoir, Sartre, Marcel, Merleau-Ponty, and Levinas.
+Existential-phenomenology seeks to develop an in-depth, embodied understanding of human existence.
 It challenges approaches in psychology and psychiatry that view human beings in a reductionistic manner.
 The program distinguishes itself by using this philosophical tradition as a foundation for psychotherapy and growth, and as a source of insight into the richness and diversity of human psychological experience.

 To learn more about existential phenomenology, check out our Selected Introductory Readings.

 To learn more about our program, visit our Frequently Asked Questions page.

 Phenomenology Of Forgiveness by Professor Steen Halling.